Child development: Other

 The use of cocaine by pregnant women is not the only drug that can have a negative effect on the fetus.
-Tobacco, marijuana, and opiates are also the types of drugs that can affect an unborn child's cognitive and behavioral development.
-Smoking tobacco increases pregnancy complications including low birth rate, prematurity, placental abruption, and intrauterine death.
-It can also cause disturbed maternal-infant interaction; reduced IQ, ADHD, and it can especially cause tobacco use in the child.
-Parental marijuana exposure may have long-term emotional and behavioral consequences.
-A ten-year-old child who had been exposed to the drug during pregnancy reported more depressive symptoms than fetuses unexposed.
-Some short-term effects include executive function impairment, reading difficulty, and delayed state regulation.
-An opiate drug, such as heroin, decreases birth weight, birth length, and head circumference when exposed to the fetus.
-Parental opiate exposure has greater conflicting impact than parental cocaine exposure on the infant's Central Nervous System and autonomic nervous system.
-There are also some negative consequences on a child that you wouldn't think of with opiates, such as: less rhythmic swallowing, strabismus, and feelings of rejection.
+Tobacco, marijuana, and opiates can also affect an unborn child's cognitive and behavioral development.

+Smoking tobacco increases pregnancy complications including low birth weight, prematurity, placental abruption, and intrauterine death.
+After birth it can disturb maternal-infant interactions, reduce IQ, increase the risk of ADHD, and lead to tobacco use in the child.

+Prenatal marijuana exposure may have long-term emotional and behavioral consequences, as at ten-years-old children who had been exposed to the drug during pregnancy reported more depressive symptoms than unexposed peers.
+Some other effects include executive function impairment, reading difficulty, and delayed emotional regulation.

+An opiate drug, such as heroin, in utero decreases birth weight, birth length, and head circumference.
+Parental opiate exposure may impact the infant's central nervous system and autonomic nervous system, though the evidence is even more inconsistent than with parental cocaine exposure.
+There are also some unexpected negative consequences on a child, such as: less rhythmic swallowing, strabismus, and feelings of rejection.